Perseverance and hard work is paying off for Peter Handscomb, who will be installed as the number one Melbourne Stars wicket-keeper in BBL|04.

 Handscomb has made a promising start to his career with explosive batting performances that rival those of his more experienced teammates.

-Born to English parents, Handscomb holds a British passport and has taken full advantage of it, escaping Melbourne’s winter for the English summer in the past.
+Born to English parents, Handscomb holds a British passport and has taken full advantage of it, regularly escaping Melbourne’s winter for the English summer in the past.
 But fear not, Peter’s allegiance lies firmly with his country of birth, having represented Australia at Under-19 tournaments in 2009.

 Ironically, the dual-passport wicketkeeper-batsmen was a focal point for Australia A when they took on the English Lions in February 2013, Handscomb made 22 at the top of the order.